Youghal Lifeboat Station: History

 By 1856, there had been few other service calls, and a visiting Inspector of Lifeboats found the boat in a yard, in a neglected state.
 In 1857, the RNLI took over the management of the Youghal lifeboat.
-A new 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, was transported from London to Cork free of charge by the Cork River Steamer Company, and then onwards to Youghal.
+A new 30 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, was transported, from London to Cork free of charge by the Cork River Steamer Company, and then onwards to Youghal.
 Having always previously been exposed to the elements, the lifeboat would now have a new boathouse, which was constructed at Green Hole, near Green Park, at a cost of £100.
 The Duke of Devonshire, a principal landowner in the town, was one of the main contributors to the cost of the lifeboat station.

 A slightly larger lifeboat was placed at Youghal in 1867.
 Funded by the people of Leeds, and costing £250, the boat was named William Beckett of Leeds after the president of the local RNLI branch.
 Taken to Leeds en route to Youghal from London, it was parade around the town, and then placed on display at the Town Hall, where it was formally handed over to the RNLI by the mayor of Leeds.
 It was then transported via Liverpool, and given free passage to Cork by the steamship company.

 Many people had felt that the location of the lifeboat house at Green Hole was poor.
 It was difficult to launch there in certain conditions, and the RNLI had been looking for an alternative.
 The new site was found at The Mall, next to the Town Hall, and a new boathouse was constructed at a cost of £275.
 Although recently modernised, the lifeboat station remains on this same site today.